Why does my computer only recognize half the DRAM capacity?

 For the first time installation, system requirement for a format is normal.
 However, if the external hard drive has data, and the system asks you to format the drive when you connect it to a computer, then the external drive may not be installed correctly.
 Attach the USB power transmission line to the USB slot behind the computer, and ensure that the computer has sufficient power supply.
 Do not use a USB hub, extension cord, or other USB devices, as doing so may cause a power shortage and cause your computer to be unable to read the hard drive.

-When transferring a large file, I got an error message saying that "The disk in the destination drive is full" while it is not.
-What is that?
+When transferring a large file, I got an error message saying that

 Please check whether the file you're transferring is bigger than the maximum file size limitation of the file system.
 If the device is formatted to FAT16, it can only accept files under 2GB.
 However, if it is formatted to FAT32, it can accept larger files with the size limit of 4GB.
 Different file systems have different file size limitations, therefore we suggest you reformat your drive to NTFS, exFAT or HSF file system If you want to transfer files larger than 4GB.